ENCYCLOPEDIC ENTRY

 Tectonic Activity

 Mid-ocean ridges form at divergent plate boundaries, where tectonic plates are moving apart from each other.
-New oceanic crust is formed at mid-ocean ridges.
+New is formed at mid-ocean ridges.
 The Mid-Atlantic Ridge, for instance, runs through the entire Atlantic Ocean, separating the North American and Eurasian plates in the north and the South American and African plates in the south.
 Ocean vents dot the entire underwater mountain range.

 Going with the Flow